How We Discovered the Best Meal Delivery Service

 Eventually, we settled on Sun Basket.
 Here's why:

-- They offer lots of paleo options (I don't eat a completely paleo diet, but meat & veggie dinners 3 times a week won't hurt my fitness goals)
+- They offer lots of paleo dinner options—I don't eat a completely paleo diet, but meat and veggie dinners three times a week won't hurt my fitness goals

-- They have a lot of dairy-free options
+- They have a lot of dairy-free meal options

 - If you really like one of the dinners, it might be offered again in the coming weeks

 - The more meals you order per week, they cheaper they are